ARISE-Initiative/robomimic/docs/introduction/demos.md

-# Modular Examples
+# Using robomimic Modules

-This section discusses some simple modular examples packaged with the repository (in the top-level `examples` folder).
-These examples showcase different modular components in the repository, to assist users who may want to build on these components, or use these components in other applications.
+This section discusses some simple examples packaged with the repository (in the top-level `examples` folder) that provide a more thorough understanding of components used in the repository.
+These examples are meant to assist users who may want to build on these components, or use these components in other applications, in contrast to the [Getting Started](./quickstart.html) section, which provides examples relevant to using the repository as-is.

 ## Train Loop Example